 When the world entered into the First World War it was said that the Americans went to war with a target rifle, the Springfield 1903, the Germans went to war with a hunting rifle, the Mauser M1898, and the British went to war with a combat rifle, the Lee-Enfield.
 There is an element of truth in that statement and it was proved in the years after the war when it was the Mauser M1898 action that was in production for commercial sporting rifles chambered for “all cartridges great and small”.
-The smallest of these was the diminutive BRNO ZKW465 chambered for the .22 Hornet: while the standard Mauser ’98 action was used as the basis for pretty much everything on upwards including the 7×57 and 8×57, the 30-06 and its derivatives among the standard calibers.
+The standard Mauser ’98 action was used as the basis for pretty much everything from things like the 22-250 and the 5.6×57, the 7×57 and 8×57, the 30-06 and its derivatives among the standard calibers.
 The British bought Mauser ’98 actions and Holland & Holland built their .375 Holland & Holland Magnum rifles back in 1912 by opening up the standard Mauser ’98 military action to accommodate it.
 W.J.
-Jeffery used the Mauser ’98 as the foundation for their .404 Jeffrey and even the behemoth .500 Jeffrey.
+Jeffery used the Mauser ’98 as the foundation for their .404 Jeffrey and even the behemoth .500 Jeffrey, which was built on the standard Mauser ’98 action.

 The Mauser ’98 action was so strong and designed to be so adaptable that it could accommodate an amazingly wide variety of sporting cartridges.
-This led to Mauser ’98 rifles becoming pretty much the standard throughout the European colonies in Africa and Asia and Paul Mauser’s most famous rifle action design went on to become a legend, a status that it easily holds onto right up to the present day.
+This led to Mauser ’98 rifles becoming pretty much the standard throughout the European colonies in Africa and Asia, often chambered for German gunsmith Otto Bock’s 9.3×62 of 1905.
+Thus it was that Paul Mauser’s most famous rifle action design went on to become a legend, a status that it easily holds onto right up to the present day.

 The FN M1924 based Zastava M24